OS47/TFRecord/README.md

 # TFRecord
-This is a practice using and creating TFRecord data format which applied on skin caner Dataset from udacity DL nano degree
+This is a practice using and creating TFRecord data format which applied on skin cancer Dataset from udacity DL nano degree

 There are Two files</br>
 1- TFRecord-datasets.ipynb : which convert all data elements which are image pixels, label, height, width and channels</br>